skybarer/skybarer/README.md

-### Hi there 👋, I am Akash having 8+ years of experience working in various domains like telecom and banking sectors in software development.
+### Hi there 👋, I am Akash having 8+ years of experience, working in various domains like telecom and banking sectors in software development.

 https://skybarer.github.io/
 <!--